Your academic background, clinical experience, and leadership ability are crucial components to be considered for admission to Nursing@Georgetown.

-The General Test of the Graduate Record Examination (GRE) is not required; however, to determine if the GRE will strengthen your application, please contact your Admissions Counselor at 1-877-910-HOYA (4692).
+The General Test of the Graduate Record Examination (GRE) is not required; however, to determine if the GRE will strengthen your application, please contact your admissions counselor at 1-877-910-HOYA (4692).

 Applicants for all graduate nursing programs must possess the abilities and skills deemed essential to care for patients.
 For a list of Georgetown University Department of Nursing Technical Standards for Admissions and Graduation, please click here.

-Sealed official academic transcripts must be received from all post-secondary institutions you attended, including any community college coursework.
+Sealed official academic transcripts must be received from all post-secondary institutions you have attended, including any community college coursework.